-Okonkwo Asaa/ Seven Seven is an Igbo singer who incorporate stories and comic to his songs.
+Okonkwo Asaa/ Seven Seven is an Igbo singer who incorporates stories and comics into his songs.
 As you listen to his songs you must laugh.

 Queen Theresa Onuora is the leader of Egedege Dance founded in Unubi in 1985.
 Egedege stems from a local slang for richness and bravery.
-Her musical patterns goes with cultural exhibitions.
+Her musical patterns go with cultural exhibitions.

-Onyeka Onwenu born on the 17th May 1952 in Obosi, but her hometown is in Arondizuogu, Imo State.
+Onyeka Onwenu was born on the 17th of May 1952 in Obosi, but her hometown is in Arondizuogu, Imo State.
 Upon her return to Nigeria from the United States in 1980/81 her musical hits in Igbo exploded.
-My favourite song of hers is “Odenigbo”.
+My favorite song of hers is “Odenigbo”.

 Ali Chukwuma: He was born in Aboh Ndokwa East L.G.A. of Delta State.
 He left Osadebe’s musical band and formed his own in the 70s.
 One of his best hits is “Ego ji ọrụ”.

-Okey Jakota: His albums include: Onye nwere ego, Afụlụ Ego, Chukwu Ebuka, Boys Bụ Ukwu Nkụ, etc. His Record labels are: Vinosco Music Ltd, C. Meks Music Int’l Ltd.
+Okey Jakota: His albums include: Onye nwere ego, Afụlụ Ego, Chukwu Ebuka, Boys Bụ Ukwu Nkụ, etc. His Record labels are Vinosco Music Ltd and C. Meks Music Int’l Ltd.

 Christy-Essien Igbokwe: (1960-2011) Born in Okat Onna L.G.A Akwa Ibom State.
 She grew up in Aba, Abia State where she joined different musical clubs like “Ụka ọnụ’s Club” and “Unikoko”.
 Her musical career sprang there as she performed for NTA Abia.
 Later she became a famous musician who sang in Igbo, Ibibio, Efik, Hausa, Yoruba, and English.
 One of her Igbo songs is entitled: “Tetanụ n’Ụla”.

 Bro Okwey: He sang “Ihe Emebiwo”, ” Ọchịchị”.
-His songs touches gospel and societal issues.
+His songs touch on gospel and societal issues.